CSRept1l1an/N-Library/OS/Linux/File System/Directories.md

+#Linux
 ## /bin

-_/bin_ is the directory that contains _bin_aries, that is, some of the applications and programs you can run.
+/bin is the directory that contains bin_aries, that is, some of the applications and programs you can run.
 You will find the _ls_ program mentioned above in this directory, as well as other basic tools for making and removing files and directories, moving them around, and so on.
 There are more _bin_ directories in other parts of the file system tree, but we’ll be talking about those in a minute.

 ## /boot

-The _/boot_ directory contains files required for starting your system.
+The /boot directory contains files required for starting your system.
 Do I have to say this?
 Okay, I’ll say it: **DO NOT TOUCH!**.
 If you mess up one of the files in here, you may not be able to run your Linux and it is a pain to repair.
 On the other hand, don’t worry too much about destroying your system by accident: you have to have superuser privileges to do that.

 ## /dev

-_/dev_ contains _dev_ice files.
+/dev contains dev_ice files.
 Many of these are generated at boot time or even on the fly.
 For example, if you plug in a new webcam or a USB pendrive into your machine, a new device entry will automagically pop up here.

 ## /etc

-_/etc_ is the directory where names start to get confusing. _/etc_ gets its name from the earliest Unixes and it was literally “et cetera” because it was the dumping ground for system files administrators were not sure where else to put.
+/etc is the directory where names start to get confusing. /etc gets its name from the earliest Unixes and it was literally “et cetera” because it was the dumping ground for system files administrators were not sure where else to put.

 Nowadays, it would be more appropriate to say that _etc_ stands for “Everything to configure,” as it contains most, if not all system-wide configuration files.
 For example, the files that contain the name of your system, the users and their passwords, the names of machines on your network and when and where the partitions on your hard disks should be mounted are all in here.
 Again, if you are new to Linux, it may be best if you don’t touch too much in here until you have a better understanding of how things work.

 ## /home

-_/home_ is where you will find your users’ personal directories.
-In my case, under _/home_ there are two directories: _/home/paul_, which contains all my stuff; and _/home/guest_, in case anybody needs to borrow my computer.
+/home is where you will find your users’ personal directories.
+In my case, under _/home_ there are two directories: /home/paul, which contains all my stuff; and /home/guest_, in case anybody needs to borrow my computer.

 ## /lib